The 8 best ways to speed up your sluggish Chrome browser

 Google’s Christoff and I part ways on this topic.
 Google generally allows videos and other animated content to autoplay on sites that choose to enable it.
 “A lot of times the web page that you’re looking at will have animations and experiences that the site designer actually wants to get across,” says Christoff.
 “We want you to have that type of experience without you having to press play.”

 But since those videos and animations—many of which may not even interest me—suck up resources, I’d rather that I have to press play.
-A free extension called AutoplayStopper grants me my wish, and saves a lot of my computer’s resources.
+A free extension called AutoplayStopper grants me my wish and saves a lot of my computer’s resources.

 5. Manage browser extensions